repleo/bounca/docs/source/getting_started.rst

 Clone the BounCA docker release script from the github repo: https://github.com/repleo/docker-compose-bounca.
 The only prerequisite is a working Docker installation.

-Create your BounCA installation with the following one-liner:
+Run the bash script ``launch-bounca.sh``

 .. code-block:: shell

+   # git clone git@github.com:repleo/docker-compose-bounca.git
+   # cd docker-compose-bounca
-   # Cool one-liner
+   # ./launch-bounca.sh

-.. warning:: The Docker installation is not meant for a persistent certificate authority.
+.. warning:: The Docker installation is not suited for a persistent certificate authority.
 Use this installer for trying BounCA or to generate a couple of self-signed certificates.

 .. _deploy-bare-hand: